AbuTaoheed/Youtube-Analysis/README.md

 |TheEllenShow|555|
 |Jimmy Kimmel Live|528|

-7. Does number of puctuations in video titles have impact on views?
+6. Impact of number of puctuations in video title.
-   - Conclusion:
-     - Likes are higher for titles with 2, 3 and 5 punctuation marks
+   - Likes and views are higher for titles with 2, 3 and 5 punctuation marks.
-     - Views are higher for titles with 2 or 3 punctuation marks

 ## Recommendations